Cheapest car insurance in Wisconsin for a bad driving record

 Cheapest car insurance in Wisconsin with a DUI

-While many insurers offer coverage after a DUI, Travelers provides the average cheapest coverage for $1,723.
+While many insurers offer coverage after a DUI, Travelers has the lowest rate at $1,723.

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in Wisconsin.
+The table below shows the average car insurance rates for a clean record vs. a DUI in Wisconsin.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI